-So here is the cast of characters you’ll be reading about on this blog: My Esteemed Spouse, Walter; my daughter Lina who is a missionary teacher in Zambia; my son Flynn who lives in Colorado Springs; my daughter Mary who is now married to her Jordan and living in Nashville; my daughter Mercy who is a university student; my tennis-playing son Spencer; my daughter Lucy, and my 14-year-old youngest son Jasper.
+So here is the cast of characters you’ll be reading about on this blog: My Esteemed Spouse, Walter; my daughter Lina who has recently returned from Zambia; my son Flynn who lives in Colorado Springs; my daughter Mary who is married to her Jordan and living in Colorado; my daughter Mercy and her husband Daniel in Plano; my son Spencer; my daughter Lucy, and my 19-year-old youngest son Jasper.

 I have other blogs where I write about my writing and where I share the occasional photo or poem.
 (See links.)
 I also write novels and curriculum and have published a memoir of my years spent at a boarding school in central Africa, which I’d love for you to read.

 Being an MK (missionary kid) who is married to an MK is a huge part of my identity.
 I grew up in Africa and I never got over it.
 I love living in Texas and I love my friends here, but I’ve never stopped missing Africa or wanting to return.

 So, apart from Africa, what am I interested in?
 Learning new things, knitting, sewing, reading, cooking, traveling, teaching.
 I have learned to play the autoharp and it brings me a great deal of joy.
 When I learn something new, I’ll share it here.
 And I’m hoping that if you learn something new and awesome, you’ll share it with me too.